iotaledger/rosetta-iota/docs/pages/deployment.md

 The REST API of the HORNET node will be available at: http://localhost:14265/api/v1/info

-The HORNET node will be bootstrapped automatically with recent snapshots to start synchronizing from a recent block.
-The snapshots will be automatically downloaded from https://dbfiles.testnet.chrysalis2.com. **If you want to bootstrap the HORNET node yourself with custom snapshots, put them in the `data/snapshots/` directory.**
+The HORNET node will be bootstrapped automatically with recent snapshots to start synchronizing from a recent block. **The snapshots will be automatically downloaded from https://dbfiles.testnet.chrysalis2.com.
+If you want to bootstrap the HORNET node yourself with custom snapshots, put them in the `data/snapshots/testnet` directory.**